nightfallai/nightfall-go-sdk/README.md

 scan plain text and files in order to detect different categories of information.
 You can leverage any of the detectors in Nightfall's pre-built library, or you may programmatically define your own custom detectors.

-Additionally, this library provides convenient features including the steps to chunk and upload files.
+Additionally, this library provides convenient features including a streamlined function to manage the multi-stage file upload process.```
+?

 To obtain an API Key, login to the [Nightfall dashboard](https://app.nightfall.ai/) and click the section titled "Manage API Keys".